Nothing beats a big screen experience

 - By Adam Kerr

 It's undeniable how much love Singaporeans have for the big screen.
-Whether it’s big blockbusters like The Shape of Water (which just won this year's Best Picture at the recent Oscars) and Black Panther, indie greats like Get Out and Call Me By Your Name (finally an award at the Oscars; read our review here), documentaries like Villages Visages and Icarus, or even animation films Coco and Loving Vincent, we can’t help but lug our butts to the theaters to break away from the occasional Netflix binge.
-And if you’re out for a good film or 10, there are a number of festivals happening right now to check out.
+Whether it’s for Hollywood-approved favorites like A Quiet Place and Black Panther, indie greats like Get Out and Call Me By Your Name (finally an award at the Oscars; read our review here), documentaries like Villages Visages and Icarus, or even animation films Coco and Loving Vincent, we can’t help but lug our butts to the theaters to break away from the occasional Netflix binge.
+If you’re out for a good film or 10, there are a number of festivals happening right now to check out.

 Stories That Matter 2018: Borders (Mar 16-Apr 29)